toelke/todoist2mqtt/README.md

 # todoist2mqtt
-A program to publish the activity log of your todoist account to MQTT.
+Publish the activity log of your todoist account to MQTT.

+This is useful if you want multiple applications to react to activity on your account but want to reduce the load on the servers of Doist.

 To run: